kabarton62/NetworkingLabs/eth_switch/lab1_practice/Lab_Instructions.md

 docker0                 8000.0242d9304a43           no
 ```
+**Capture a screenshot showing the interfaces connected to clab-br1 and clab-br2.**
-### **Examining network traffic**
+### **Challenge 5: Examining network traffic**

-6. Use **tcpdump** to examine the traffic on an interface, or on a bridge.
+Use **tcpdump** to examine the traffic on an interface, or on a bridge.
 Tcpdump captures packets on the interface and either displays them in the terminal or writes them to a file.
-Capture packets on clab-br1 and display them.
+Capture packets on clab-br1 and display them. **Capture a screenshot showing packets forwarded through clab-br1.**
 ```
 $ sudo tcpdump -i clab-br1

 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on clab-br1, link-type EN10MB (Ethernet), capture size 262144 bytes
 ```
-7. Try capturing ping request and reply (technically, echo request and echo reply) from h1 to h2.
+Try capturing a ping request and reply (technically, echo request and echo reply) from h1 to h2.
 This requires two terminals to your host.
 Open a second ssh shell.
-8. Start a packet capture on clab-br1.
+Start a packet capture on clab-br1.
 ```
 $ sudo tcpdump -i clab-br1
 ```
-10. Next, ssh into h1 and ping from h1 to h2.
+Next, ssh into h1 and ping from h1 to h2.
 The username/password for h1 through h4 is admin/admin.
 The IP address for h1 is 192.168.1.10 and for h2 is 192.168.1.200.
 See the topology diagram. **Use CTRL-C to stop the pings.**
 ```
 $ ssh admin@172.20.0.21
 h1:~$ ping 192.168.1.200